-Facts About Social Security Benefits for an Ex-Spouse
+Social Security Benefits for an Ex-Spouse

-You may be surprised to find out that if you have a previous marriage that lasted at least ten years, you may be eligible to collect a spousal benefit based on your former spouse's Social Security earnings record.
-If you were born on or before January 1, 1954, or if you have not had a lot of Social Security qualifying earnings over your lifetime, this rule could put more money in your pocket.
+If you were born on or before Jan.
+1, 1954, have a previous marriage that lasted at least 10 years, and you have not remarried, you may be eligible to collect Social Security benefits based on your former spouse's earnings record.
+If you have not had a lot of qualifying earnings over your lifetime, this rule could put more money in your pocket.

-- If you were born on or before January 1, 1954, and you wait until full retirement age to file, you have the option to file a restricted application so that you only receive the ex-spousal benefit while letting your own benefit amount continue to accumulate delayed retirement credits from your full retirement age to your age 70.
-Then when you reach 70 you can switch over to your own benefit amount.
-This restricted application option is not available if you file before your full retirement age.
+If you wait until full retirement age to file, you have the option to file a restricted application so that you receive only the ex-spousal benefit while letting your own benefit amount continue to accumulate delayed retirement credits from your full retirement age until you reach age 70.
+When you reach 70, you can switch to your own benefit amount.
+This restricted application option is not available if you file before you reach your full retirement age.

 If your ex-spouse is younger than you, you can collect your own benefit when you become eligible to do so, then switch to collecting on theirs once they become eligible for theirs.